Dallas Bathroom Plumbing Service

 While it’s certainly possible to plumb your own bathroom, if you’re not a trained, certified plumber you may not be prepared for unforeseen problems.
 What if after you’ve installed a fixture you notice wet spots on your walls?
 What if your fixtures don’t drain properly?
 Are you prepared to rip apart flooring and walls to discover what the problem is?

 Sure, hiring a plumber costs money but it can also save you money if something goes wrong.
 Secondly, bonded and insured plumbers know what needs to be done to pull permits and properly complete work.
 If you need a permit and fail to properly pull one, you could encounter problems when you try to sell your house or, if water damage happens at a later point in time, your home insurer may deny your claim, arguing that you violated the terms of your home owner’s policy.

-At Public Service Plumbers, our plumbers are bonded and insured and certified in repairing and installing a large number of appliances.
+At Public Service Plumbers and AC, our plumbers are bonded and insured and certified in repairing and installing a large number of appliances.
 Our company has served the Dallas – Ft.
 Worth area for over 50 years, dedicated to building a reputation for excellence.